-PARENT: She is such a good baby.
-She goes to sleep as soon as I put her down in her cot.
+(PROBABLY WELL-MEANING) SMUG PARENT: I have such a good baby – she goes to sleep as soon as I put her in the cot.

-ME: My little one is such a good baby.
+ME: My baby is good too!
 She likes to sleep on me so I get a lot of cuddles.
-There is nothing nicer than feeling your baby’s heart beat in time with your own.
+There is just nothing nicer than feeling your baby’s heart beat in time with your own, don’t you think?

 ME: We are lucky too!
 We can take our baby anywhere and she will stay awake the whole time gaining valuable stimulation and interaction.
 She is so alert and entertaining!

-ME: Our little one rarely sleeps during the day and wakes regularly during the night so we get all that extra time with her.
-We are so damn blessed.
+ME: My baby never sleeps so we get all that extra time with her.
+WE are #blessed.

-PARENT: We can’t complain; our baby sleeps all day.
+SMUG PARENT: We can’t complain; our baby sleeps all the time!

-ME: My baby doesn’t sleep during the day at all.
-But I didn’t go through ten months of pregnancy and childbirth just to look at a bundle in a Moses basket.
-So, I can’t complain.
+ME: Oh you poor thing, that must be so boring.
+My baby doesn’t sleep much but I didn’t go through ten months of pregnancy and childbirth just to stare at a bundle in a Moses basket.

-PARENT: Oh dear is she still not sleeping?
+SMUG PARENT: What’s wrong with her?
 Maybe she is teething or hungry?

 ME: She is teething and hungry.
 In fact, that is the problem.
 She is so hungry she keeps eating her teeth.
 She is so clever.

-PARENT: My baby is fantastic, she self-soothes herself to sleep.
+SMUG PARENT: My baby is fantastic, when she wakes up at night she simply soothes herself to sleep.

 ME: My baby is fantastic.
-She likes me to sing and cuddle her to sleep.
-Which is great as one of the reasons I had a baby was to have something cute to cuddle!
+She likes me to soothe her to sleep.
+Which is great because one of the reasons I had a baby was to have something cute to cuddle.

-PARENT: My baby is so considerate!
+SMUG PARENT: My baby is so good!
 She goes to bed really early giving me plenty of time to go to the gym and burn of that baby weight.

-PARENT: Oh you let her sleep in your bed?
-You are making a rod for your own back there.
+SMUG PARENT: Oh you let her sleep in your bed?
+You are making a rod for your own back.
 She’ll never sleep on her own.

 ME: Never, really?
 NEVER?
 In that case I had better get a bigger bed.
-It is going to be a bit of a squeeze when she gets to eighteen.
+It is going to be a bit of a squeeze when she is 18.